vincicat/react-native-experimental-navigation/README.md

-#react-native-experimental-navigation
+# react-native-experimental-navigation
+This repo is the fork from reactXP ExperimentalNavigation, hopefully they will not update again.
+RN compatibility > 0.44

+# Note
 ExperimentalNavigation is a cross-platform app navigation framework.
 The code in this repository is based on react-native-experimental-navigation deprecated by facebook.
 See: https://github.com/facebook/react-native/commit/08dbc43fa64ff1dfc0d364b6cef6262426f76b64
 *Be aware of facebook patent notice if you are using it.*

 ## Why ExperimentalNavigation